May 9, 2023

 First, you need to get an overview of emissions from your shipping program.
 You can do this internally or with the help of external providers.
 However, when preparing for the EU ETS, it’s crucial to analyse emissions on voyage leg and ports stay level as this allows you to pin emissions to the right voyage leg.

 If you don’t have access to the necessary emissions data, estimates can be made to give you a rough idea.
 There are many providers of emissions estimates, but be aware of variations in level of details and accuracy.
 Make sure to define how you want to use your emissions insight before choosing level of detail.

 Siglar Carbon experts can provide advice on the accuracy and granularity needed to achieve your objectives.

-Next, you need to quantify EU ETS eligible emissions related to your shipping programme.
+Next, you need to quantify EU ETS eligible emissions.
 This requires identifying how much of your total emissions will have to be paid for under the EU ETS.

 For further information about what emissions are eligible under the EU ETS, read the article What charterers need to know about EU ETS.